skylight-hq/skylight.digital/_blog_posts/puerto_rico_disaster_lab.md

 To prepare for such a HackWeekend, information architects and technical community leaders would seek to prepare ahead of time:

-1. Formally-defined API declarations, which would structure and guide implementations.
+1. Formally-defined API declarations, which would structure and guide implementations

-2. Formally-defined automated tests based on "mock" implementations that would inform and guide implementations.
+2. Formally-defined automated tests based on "mock" implementations that would inform and guide implementations

-3. A breakdown of projects including a loose ranking of intellectual difficulty and level-of-effort to guide participants in selecting projects.
+3. A breakdown of projects, including a loose ranking of intellectual difficulty and level-of-effort to guide participants in selecting projects

-4. Publication mechanisms, such as open-source outlets, media coverage, and, not least, academic publications, which would be a target of the research project.
+4. Publication mechanisms, such as open-source outlets, media coverage, and, not least, academic publications, which would be a target of the research project

-We've created an [interactive map](https://www.plectica.com/maps/D26TZT0CX?present=1) that represents our proposal graphically.
+We've created an [interactive map](https://www.plectica.com/maps/D26TZT0CX?present=1) that represents our proposal graphically

 ## Three specific Puerto Rican-branded projects

 ### The Puerto Rican Fast Map Project: crowdsourcing map-based data

 The Puerto Rican Fast Map Project seeks to be the simplest possible way to crowdsource map-based data.
-It was born of the need for such data about power and drinking water availability after Hurricane Maria.
+It was born out of the need for data about power and drinking water availability after Hurricane Maria.

 ![Puerto Rico as a connected network grid.](/img/blog/puerto_rico_disaster_lab/fast-map.svg)